GibranHL0/notification-dummy/README.md

 Then open http://localhost:3000/ on the browser.
 Check the console log

-Click to open the notification to open the link
+Click the notification to open the link